Sticky bomb: Operational use

 According to a War Office training pamphlet dated 29 August 1940, the sticky bomb should be regarded as a portable demolition device which can be "quickly and easily applied".
-It was reckoned to be effective against armour of up to 1 in thickness and was suitable for use against "baby" tanks, armoured cars and the vulnerable points on medium and heavy tanks.
-The safest and easiest application was simply to drop it from an upstairs window; otherwise, it could be used in an ambush of mobile tanks moving along a narrow road or in an attack on tanks parked up for the night.

-The sticky bomb could be either thrown or applied in place by hand, in the latter case, the advice was to use sufficient force to break the glass thereby creating a greater area of contact resulting in a more effective explosion.
-Finally, there was also the option of placing the bomb first and then pulling out the pin at a safe distance by means of a length of string.
+The sticky bomb was thought to be effective against armour of up to 1 in thickness and was suitable for use against "baby" tanks, armoured cars and the vulnerable points on medium and heavy tanks.
+It could be dropped from an upstairs window or applied in place by hand, with sufficient force to break the glass creating a greater area of contact.
+It could also be placed first and then pulled out by means of a length of string.

 Macrae credits the Australian Army with developing the technique of applying a sticky bomb directly onto a tank instead of throwing it from a relatively safe distance.
 Since the bomb used a blast effect, it was safe to do this and walk away provided only that the bomb's handle was pointing away from the bomber – the handle would be shot away from the explosion "like a bullet."
 Macrae gives no date for the development of this tactic.
 Macrae confirmed that placing the bomb rather than throwing it gives better adhesion and allows thicker plates to be penetrated.

 By July 1941, 215,000 sticky bombs had been produced.
 Of these, nearly 90,000 had been sent abroad to North and South Africa, the Middle East and to Greece where they did useful service.
 The remainder were stored at Ordnance Depots or distributed to army and Home Guard units.

 The grenade was first issued in 1940 to Home Guard units, who appeared to have taken a liking to it despite its flaws.
 Although the Ordnance Board had not approved the grenade to be used by regular army units, a quantity were provided for training purposes.
-However, a number of sticky bombs did find their way to British and Commonwealth units participating in the campaign in North Africa, and were used as anti-tank weapons.
+However, a number of sticky bombs did find their way to British and Commonwealth units participating in the campaign in North Africa and were used as anti-tank weapons.
 During the Afrika Korps advance towards the town of Thala in February 1943, they accounted for six German tanks.

 They were also issued to units of the Australian Army, who used them during the Battle of Wau and the Battle of Milne Bay.
 They were used by various allied units on the Anzio Beachhead, namely the First Special Service Force, who obtained them from the British.
 A large number were also supplied to the French Resistance.